cevans87/Stranded/README.md

 _...are functools, but **funky**._

 ## lumbering
-_...is logging, but with swag._
+_...is logging with some extra burnishing._

 # mistypes
 _...are types that can't be mistyped._

 # typong
-_...is to typing as pong is to ping._
+_...is to pong as typing is to ping._